How To Make Sure Your App is HIPAA Compliant? (Experts Advice)

 Let’s decode what some of these terms mean…

 When it comes to HIPAA, first and foremost, you need to make sure you understand a few of the terms that are frequently used throughout the act.
 Terms that you will hear and see most often include:

 - “Covered Entities” or (CEs)

 Knowing the specific terms and definitions will be important in understanding the role that you play and the actions that you need to take so always be sure to refer to your counsel for clarification, full terminology, and a complete understanding of the Act.

 “…knowing whether you are a BA and whether the data is PHI is not always black and white.”

-We asked Kate Borten a few questions about HIPAA and the complexities around security and privacy with mobile apps that collect personal data…
+We asked Kate Borten a few questions about HIPAA compliance for mobile apps and the complexities around security and privacy with programs that collect personal data…

-What exactly is HIPAA and does my mobile or watch app need to be compliant?
+What exactly is HIPAA?
+Does my mobile or watch app need to be compliant?